flegall/oseille/README.md

 I was too lazy to learn the double-entry book-keeping system and thought I could write something based on text files that could automate my way of doing it.
 Here is the result :)

-Basically, my two main concerns are to know how much I can save/spend each month.
+Basically, my main concern is to know how much I can save/spend each month.
 For this I need two things :

   - Planning budgets